 Our positions as FTTH Council Europe

-“Public vision and action are essential to progress towards a sustainable and digital European society.
-We encourage policy makers to facilitate, through regulation, a fair and competitive market and to support investments in areas were there is no private business case.”
+“Shared vision and action are essential to progress toward a sustainable and digital European society.
+We encourage policy makers to facilitate, through regulation, a fair and competitive market and to support investments in areas where there is no private business case.”

 The FTTH Council Europe believes that competition drives investment and our regulatory positions are aimed at striking the right balance between supporting competition between all stakeholders and fostering a favourable environment for investors to play an active role in building future-proof fibre networks.